|Would buy this product again.||58%|

 Boy was I fooled by all the hype I'd been hearing.
 A bit of background first.
 I have dry hair that is fine but have lots of.
 It is mid way down my back and I do not color or chemically treat my hair.
 I got wrapped up in the whole no sulfate, no lather trend and decided to give this a shot.
 It was on sale at my local Target for $5.99.
 I made sure to research how to use, how much, etc. as a lot of the reviews here had varying degrees of "success" based on the application.

 My first time using, I made sure to use plenty, massage into my scalp VERY well, leave on for a bit, then add a little water and "lather" up right before rinsing VERY well.
-The whole process took longer than it would to wash/condition separately but I will willing to put in the work for great-looking hair.
+The whole process took longer than it would to wash/condition separately but I was willing to put in the work for great-looking hair.
 I lost a lot more hair than I am used to during the entire cleansing process and combing out after.

 My hair was more moisturized immediately after but by the end of the day my ends were greasy and had NO body whatsoever.
 It literally hung like a damp, hair curtain.
 I tried using the other day after a normal shampoo and conditioning as a leave in and my hair was a gummy mess.
 Again, I lost a TON of hair and had the greasies.
 I will use as another reviewer suggested as shaving creme but it will NEVER go back on my hair again.